TJC (TV channel): Product offering

 The channel holds themed days such as 'Tanzanite Day'.
 It also holds discount days where it reduces the final auction prices by 10% or 17.5% (the latter the equivalent to the UK 17.5% VAT charge), or Under £20 or £10 days.

 The firm launched an additional channel, TJC Gold, in October 2012 to offer more expensive gold and platinum collections.
-It runs for six hours a day.
+It ran for six hours a day.
 It has since shut down.

 The firm also launched the channels TJC Beauty and TJC Style, the latter of which shut down.

 TJC also sell kitchenware, homeware, electronics, garden wares, as well as a range of beauty and style products.

 Website

 TJC's website offers their full catalogue of products (approximately 15,000 items), online rising auctions, on-air auction products and web offers not available on-air; TJC's channel can be watched from the website.
 The TJC blog includes information on products, jewellery trends, interviews with guests, exclusive promotions and backstage 'gossip'.
 Its Facebook page which offers similar content to their blog, and also offers consumers the chance to interact with them.

 There is also an educational section offering consumers additional information on gemstones - Gemopedia.
 Other educational guides include a diamond buying guide and ring size guide.